D4wnstar/aetherwisp/Artificial Intelligence/Machine learning/Performance indexes/False Negative Rate.md

 A sibling quantity is the **True Negative Rate**, which is the count of correctly classified negatives.
 It is the complement of FNR:
 $$\text{TNR}=1-\text{FNR}$$
 Like FNR, TNR is defined on $[0,1]$.
 You want TNR to be as close to 1 as possible.
+TNR is also called **specificity**, because it measures how precisely the model can tell you what's wrong.
+This term is more common in diagnostic tests.

 FPR is related to the error rate and accuracy of a binary classifier by
 $$\begin{align}